peussen/wp-tripolis/README.md

 * wptripolis_before_subscribe_form
 * wptripolis_after_subscribe_form

+You have also two actions you can use to handle confirmation mail sending
+* wptripolis/subscribe/mailsent
+* wptripolis/subscribe/mailnotsent

+And you can use the action `wptripolis/subscribe` to add extra functionality after someone subscribed.

 **Unsubscribe Form**

 There are a couple of filters & actions you can use to manipulate the unsubscribe form.
 You can also take the standard